spatialnetworkslab/identifying-meaningful-locations/README.md

 This repository contains the data and code for our paper:

-> Chen, QQ and Poorthuis, A (2020). *Identifying meaningful locations in
+> *Identifying meaningful locations in human mobility data: an
-> human mobility data: an open-source R package as a framework for
+> open-source R package as a framework for comparison and
-> comparison and reproducibility*.
-International Journal of Geographical
+> reproducibility*.
+International Journal of Geographical Information
-> Information Science
+> Science

 This repository contains all the data and code needed to reproduce the results and figures in our paper.
 Although we are not able to share the